 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-The UHN Emergency Departments is now offering virtual visits.
+The UHN Emergency Departments are now offering virtual visits.

 To book a virtual visit in the Emergency Department, you must: